ConnectionRestored/Abide-in-the-Vine/Simple Harmonic Motion.md

 ### What a motion needs to be a SHM
 - At the equilibrium position, the speed reaches its maximum.
 - At maximum displacement (amplitude), the restoring force is greatest, and acceleration reaches maximum.
-- In SHM, the restoring force is proportional to displacement.
+- In SHM, [[The Restorative Force|the restoring force]] is proportional to displacement.

 ### SHM in a [[Mass-spring system]]
 ![[Pasted image 20220919092054.png]]